MASD-Project/dogen/README.md

 ```

 For the remainder of this document we shall assume ```linux-clang-release```,
 which is our preferred preset.
-If its not yours, remember to update the preset
+If it isn't yours, remember to update the preset
 name to match your desired build.

 To checkout Dogen, clone as follows: